 The conversation was led by Lynn M. Schuchter, MD, C. Willard Robinson Professor and Chief of the Division of Hematology Oncology.
 Dr. Schuchter spoke with Julia C. Tchou, MD, PhD, Associate Professor of Clinical Surgery, and Neha Vapiwala, MD, Associate Professor of Radiation Oncology.

 On November 11, Drs.
 Schuchter, Tchou were Co-Chairs of the Women in Oncology event hosted at Penn's Smilow Center for Translational Research.
-Watch the sessions online.
+Watch the event video.

 A Seat at the Table: Beginnings and Rewards for Women in Oncology